Donnie Brasco (film): Plot

-In 1978 New York City, Lefty Ruggiero, an aging enforcer in the Bonanno crime family, meets Joseph D. Pistone, a young undercover FBI agent posing as jewel thief "Donnie Brasco".
-Donnie insists that a diamond that Lefty has acquired from a strip club owner is fake; when the two confront the owner, Donnie beats him up and takes his car as repayment.
+In 1978 New York City, Lefty Ruggiero, an aging enforcer in the Bonanno crime family, meets Joseph D. Pistone, a young undercover FBI agent posing as jewel thief Donnie Brasco.
+Donnie insists that a diamond that Lefty has acquired from strip club owner Pandar is fake; when the two confront Pandar, Donnie beats him up and takes his car as repayment.

-Lefty teaches Donnie the rules of the Mafia and introduces him to members of his crew, including Sonny Black, Nicky, Paulie and rival crew leader Sonny Red.
+Lefty teaches Donnie the rules of the Mafia and introduces him to members of his crew, including Sonny Black, Nicky Santora, Paulie and rival crew leader Sonny Red.
 After the boss of the Bonanno family is killed, Sonny Black is promoted to lead the crew; Lefty resents the decision, believing that his years of service make him more deserving.
 As the crew runs a series of successful shakedowns and hijackings in the city, Pistone exploits his position as an associate in Lefty's crew to gather information for the FBI via wiretap recordings.
-He also forms a genuine bond with Lefty, who is struggling with family issues, a lifetime of debt, and his perception of underappreciation in the crew.
+He also forms a genuine bond with Lefty, who is struggling with family issues, a lifetime of debt and his perception of underappreciation in the crew.

-Pistone is asked by his FBI supervisor to incorporate Miami-based undercover FBI Agent Richie Gazzo into the Donnie Brasco operation.
+Pistone is asked by his FBI supervisor Tim Curley to incorporate Miami-based undercover FBI Agent Richie Gazzo into the Donnie Brasco operation.
 He persuades Lefty to meet with Richie and set up an illegal gambling racket in a long-closed tavern that he owns.
-Lefty hopes to impress the local mob boss, Santo Trafficante Jr., by throwing a yacht party and persuading him to support his new business.
+Lefty hopes to impress local mob boss Santo Trafficante Jr. by throwing a yacht party and persuading him to support his new business.

 Sonny Black finds out about Lefty's plan and intercedes by ingratiating himself to Trafficante and officially taking Donnie under his wing.
-Lefty believes that Donnie has betrayed him and cuts ties with him until Lefty's son nearly dies of a drug overdose, and Donnie is the only one who comes to comfort him.
+Lefty believes that Donnie has betrayed him and cuts ties with him until Lefty's son Tommy nearly dies of a drug overdose and Donnie is the only one who comes to comfort him.
 Pistone's marriage with his wife Maggie continues to worsen due to long absences while undercover, leaving her alone to look after their three daughters.
 Pistone's behavior increasingly becomes more like that of the criminal who he pretends to be, even hitting Maggie when she argues with him.